jmonlong/parakit/data/README.md

 ### Building a pangenome for another region

+Currently under development.
+In theory, one would need to:

 1. Update the [Snakefile](Snakefile) that downloads HPRC annotation.
 Change the gene names of interest.
 2. Edit the config JSON with the coordinates of the two new regions of interest (*c1* and *c2* fields).